ram-sriram/Viewers/platform/docs/docs/deployment/index.md

 If you do not have an API, you can simply return a text file containing the JSON from any web server.

-You tell the OHIF viewer to use JSON by using the `dicomjson` datasource and appending `'?url='` query to your mode's route:
+You tell the Cure Assist to use JSON by using the `dicomjson` datasource and appending `'?url='` query to your mode's route:

 e.g.